a8r-se/sol-eng-02-boutique/README.md

 <img src="src/frontend/static/icons/Hipster_HeroLogoCyan.svg" width="300"/>
 </p>

-**Online Boutique and Telepresence**
-Please note that this cluster is leveraging ArgoCD and Argo Rollouts.
-All Online Boutique deployments are configured to use the Telepresence Mutating Webhook

 **Online Boutique** is a cloud-native microservices demo application.
 Online Boutique consists of a 10-tier microservices application.
 The application is a